Allstate Protection Plans

 Based on the pain points, I focused on corresponding opportunities to guide my ideation.

 The main concept that drove our designs was that checkpoints throughout problem selection had to be stronger.
-We should utilize what we know at each step to ensure that customers only deal with what is relevant to their specific case.
+We should utilize the information collected at each step to ensure that customers only deal with what is relevant to their specific case.

 NEW CATEGORIZATION SCHEME AIMED TO INCREASE SEARCH EFFICIENCY